-2. Board and Committee structure
+2. Board and committee structure

-The Society's Board of Directors comprises three executive directors (Chief Executive, Retail Operations Director and Finance Director) and six non-executive directors.
+The Society's Board of Directors comprises two Executive Directors (Chief Executive and Finance Director) and six Non-Executive Directors.
 The Board members are professional and business people from a variety of backgrounds, bringing a mixture of skills and diversity together with sector knowledge.